Scientific Evidence

 Titiz, A., Hill, M. R., Mankin, E. A., Aghajan, Z. M., Eliashiv, D., Tchemodanov, N., ... & Behnke, E. (2017).
 Theta-burst microstimulation in the human entorhinal area improves memory specificity.
 Elife, 6, e29515.

-This study shows the relationship between sleep and memory in the context of neurological disorders:
+the relationship between sleep and memory in the context of neurological disorders:

 Titiz, A., Mahoney, J. M., Testorf, M. E., Holmes, G. L., & Scott, R. C. (2014).
 Cognitive impairment in temporal lobe epilepsy: role of online and offline processing of single cell information.
 Hippocampus, 24(9), 1129-1145.

-This study shows the importance of the pacing of cognitive tasks to optimize learning:
+the importance of the pacing of cognitive tasks to optimize learning:

 Richard, G. R., Titiz, A., Tyler, A., Holmes, G. L., Scott, R. C., & Lenck‐Santini, P. P. (2013).
 Speed modulation of hippocampal theta frequency correlates with spatial memory performance.
 Hippocampus, 23(12), 1269-1279.